Nelson Figueroa: International career

 Figueroa pitched for the Puerto Rican national team in the 2013 World Baseball Classic, where the team won a silver medal.
 Following the conclusion of the tournament, which was won by Dominican Republic upon beating Puerto Rico in the final, Figueroa was named to the All-WBC team.

 During the second game played against the United States, Figueroa was the starting pitcher at age 38 and allowed just two hits in six scoreless innings.
 Until this win, his best game had been a four-hit shutout for the Mets on the final day of the 2009 season.
 Puerto Rico won the game, 4–3, and eliminated the United States with the result.

 Personal life

 Figueroa is married and spends the off-season in Arizona and New Jersey.
 He has one daughter named Renee.
-He is a graduate of Lincoln High School, Mark Twain Intermediate School 239 for the Gifted and Talented, and Public School 188, the Michael E. Berdy School in Brooklyn, New York.
+He is a graduate of Abraham Lincoln High School, Mark Twain Intermediate School 239 for the Gifted and Talented, and Public School 188, the Michael E. Berdy School in Brooklyn, New York.

 He is also an artist who helped design patriotic t-shirts for Major League Baseball in the aftermath of 9/11.
 The shirts were sold to raise money for charity.
 He has a skill with electronics that former manager Jerry Royster called "just amazing."